 A diverse group of community and civic leaders from across Los Angeles will judge ChangeMaker Challenge applications.
 These include leaders from the business, government and nonprofit sectors.
 We are seeking projects that will allow for meaningful and creative ongoing partnership with The Jewish Federation of Greater Los Angeles, and such projects will be given priority.

-Application deadline is August 31, 2018.
+Application deadline was August 31, 2018.
 Winners will be announced in November.
 Projects must use their ChangeMaker Challenge award within the first nine months of 2019.